 Going through a divorce is an uphill battle and raising children together after it is an even bigger mountain to climb.

 Children may come from a broken family, but they don’t necessarily have to be torn apart.
-There are ways to help children cope with the divorce and adjust well to life after divorce, and one of those ways is through co-parenting.
+There are effective parenting ways to help children cope with the divorce and adjust well to life after divorce.
+One of those ways is through co-parenting.

-Here are 11 tips on co-parenting that will help you ensure that your co-parenting journey is as smooth as possible
+Here are 11 co-parenting tips that will help you ensure that your co-parenting journey is as smooth as possible.

 1. Practice empathy

 In many successful co-parenting relationships, empathy is often present.
-Which is why ‘practicing empathy’ is one of our top tips on co-parenting.
+Which is why ‘practicing empathy’ is one of our top co-parenting rules.

-While we acknowledge that this may be the most challenging thing to do especially when the divorce or separation is still fresh, and your feelings toward your ex-are still raw.
+While we acknowledge that this may be the most challenging thing to do in shared parenting especially when the divorce or separation is still fresh.
+Your feelings toward your ex are still raw.
 It is the most crucial tip for successful co-parenting.

 2. Make time for co-parent meetings

 Setting up regular co-parenting meetings is a frequently overlooked but brilliant tip for co-parenting.

 We often forget to communicate in everyday life mindfully.
 By default, we tend to make assumptions in the way that we communicate.
 This can lead to problems and even arguments).